certified translation

 Certified Translation Explained with Checklist

-(Last Updated On: August 1, 2021)
+(Last Updated On: March 25, 2024)

 What is a Certified Translation?

 They are generally necessary for legal purposes.
-According to USCIS, it is essentially a sworn statement with a seal affirming the translator’s ability to translate a document from the original language to the native or English language for your purpose.
+According to USCIS, it is essentially a sworn statement with a seal affirming the translator’s ability to translate a document from the original to the native or English language for your purpose.

 what is certified translation